 Acquiring Prescription Drugs or Controlled Substances by Fraud or Misrepresentation

-21 U.S.C.
-843(a)(3), while a small portion of the Controlled Substances Act, is widely used to prosecute those who knowingly or intentionally obtain controlled substances, generally prescription controlled substances, through fraud or deception.
-One violates this subsection of Federal law when they make a misrepresentation to a doctor or pharmacist, who relies on that misrepresentation in releasing that controlled substance to the individual.
+While a small portion of the Controlled Substances Act, 21 U.S.C.
+843(a)(3), is widely used to prosecute those who knowingly or intentionally obtain controlled substances, generally prescription controlled substances, through fraud or deception.
+One violates this subsection of Federal law when they make a misrepresentation to a doctor or pharmacist, who in turn relies upon that misrepresentation in releasing a controlled substance to the individual.
 Regardless of how complex the fraud committed to get the controlled substance, a violation of this law carries with it a maximum penalty of four years in prison for a first offense, eight years if one has a prior conviction for this offense, and if it can be proven that the person obtained the controlled substance as a part of a methamphetamine manufacturing organization they are subject to a maximum of 10 years in the bureau of prisons.How Does This Charge Occur?

 Jason Mayberry is a seasoned Federal attorney, appearing in our Federal courts with regularity.
 Because the Federal criminal system is unlike our State court system, it is imperative to hire a well-versed Federal criminal lawyer in Tampa.
 If you’ve been charged with a Federal drug crime, contact Jason Mayberry today at 813-444-7435 or at 727-771-3847.